 We have now entered a new phase of the Information Age.
 In the first phase, analog has become digital: data, sound, video, etc are decoded in 1s and 0s and are managed by computers.
-Then, in the second phase of the Information Age, copies of those digital goods started traveling in the information superhighway (aka the Internet) to reach the consumers: music is downloaded from the Internet, movies are streamed online, etc. Now, in the third phase, we are building the instruments to have digital assets that are unique and can be traded in a decentralized manner, person to person, with no middle man.
+Then, in the second phase of the Information Age, copies of those digital goods started traveling in the information superhighway (aka the Internet) to reach the consumers: music is downloaded from the Internet, movies are streamed online, etc. Later, in the third phase, we built centralized services consumed by users through the internet.

 Born in 1974, one of the first generations of acne-ridden, computer-loving geeks, I am old enough to have seen the birth of home computing and young enough to belong to the group they call “Digital Natives.”
 At school I learned to write in my (paper) notebook and, at home, to write code on my computer keyboard.
 I have belonged to the digital era since a time when Information Technology was unknown to most people.

 I would spend hours sitting in a darkened closet at my home, lit only by a green monochrome monitor.
 My inspirations were “TrOn” and “War Games”, only to be viewed in movie theatres, as VCRs were rare in those days.
 At that time, nobody could imagine that computers could become one of the supporting pillars of our world’s economy and that, one day, they would become essential for human beings to survive on this planet.
 Nobody would have imagined that the mix of electronic paraphernalia, at the time still considered a toy, would become essential to the functioning of our modern society.